Popular articles

 For other uses, see Earth (disambiguation).
 The Earth system was a star system where Spaceport THX1138 and Tomorrowland Starport was located some time prior to the Battle of Yavin.
 It was located at the very edge of the galaxy.
 The planet Earth was in the system.

-READ: What is the margin for distributors?
+READ: What is meant by the cold chain?

 Where is Earth in relation to the Star Wars galaxy?